dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 * 3rd parties have a much more difficult time modifying the system volume, allowing for greater security
 * OS updates can now be installed while you're using the OS, similar to how iOS handles updates
-* Time Machine can now more easily perform back ups, without file inconsistencies with HFS Plus while you were using the machines
+* Time Machine can now more easily perform backups, without file inconsistencies with HFS Plus while you were using the machines

 However there are a few things to note with this new enforcement of snapshotting: